A new worry for Clinton: Trump's struggles may depress Democratic voter turnout

 Low Democratic voter turnout could leave Trump an opening in swing states.
 And should Clinton win the election, a slim margin of victory could compound the challenge she will face in trying to govern a deeply divided nation.

-Clinton’s campaign, however, will be able rely on an extensive and well-funded voter mobilization effort, one that is expected to give her an edge over Trump’s smaller organization.
+Clinton’s campaign, however, will be able to rely on an extensive and well-funded voter mobilization effort, one that is expected to give her an edge over Trump’s smaller organization.

 MOVING PAST TRUMP